mattcone/air-honcho/README.md

    set your home base.
 2. **Acquire aircraft** — buy (cash now, an asset on the books) or lease (a month down, then rent every quarter).
 3. Click two cities to price a sector — you see what it costs to open before you commit — then open it and assign a parked aircraft.
 4. Set a pricing posture, then **close the books** on the quarter.

 Escape cancels a half-made sector or deselects one.
-The sector dossier under the map shows every component the sim used to settle the quarter.
+The sector dossier under the map shows every component the sim used to settle the quarter. `?` lists the keyboard shortcuts.
+Games save to named slots, and a seed link carries the whole world with it — the game is a pure function of seed, scenario, difficulty and home city, so sharing the link shares the exact game.

+## Two ways to play

+Before you pick a home city you choose a game. *Present day* starts in 2026 and runs 25 years — a clear runway. *History, 2000* starts in 2000 and runs 50 years through the real shocks on their real dates: the dot-com recession, 9/11, SARS, the 2008 crash, the ash cloud, COVID.
+Aircraft arrive on their historical launch dates — you fly period metal and adopt each new jet as it enters service, with a handful of fictional next-gen types launching on an uncertain future date, so being early is an edge.
+COVID is survivable: a carrier that would fail during a declared crisis takes a government bailout, booked as debt, a limited number of times.
+It is designed to model reality closely without killing every airline on the board.

 ## The decisions the game is about